apjanke/octave-tablicious/CONTRIBUTING.md

   submitting bug reports, and proposing new features and tests.
 * Issues and changes should be small and focused on a particular topic.
 * Contributors are expected to abide by the [code of conduct](CODE_OF_CONDUCT.md).
+* Problems with documentation (including stuff that’s just missing) are considered bugs, and bug reports against it are welcome.

 ## Community